Gradient-Based Trajectory Optimization With Learned Dynamics: Method

 \subsection{Trajectory Optimization}

-We solve the trajectory optimization problem as stated in Eq. (\ref{eq:TO_problem_net}) by using a gradient descent batch approach.
-Hereby, we are interested in finding the optimal control parameters that minimize the total cost $\l(\hat{\x}, \u) := \l(\hat{\x}(\u), \u)$, where $\hat{\x} := \hat{\x}(\u)$ reflects the dynamics modeled by the state transition function $f_{\theta}$ for the entire trajectory.
+We solve the trajectory optimization problem as stated in \Cref{eq:trajectoryOptimizationProblem} through a gradient based method.
+Hereby, we are interested in finding the optimal control parameters that minimize the total cost $\l(\X, \U) := \l(\X(\U), \U)$.
 By following the chain rule, we can compute the gradient as

-To calculate the Jacobian $\dv{\hat{\x}}{\u}$, we follow the same procedure as described in \cite{zimmermann_optimal_2019}.
-First, we define the dynamics residual for one trajectory step $i$ as

-and stack them into one vector for the entire trajectory $\g := (\g_0, ..., \g_{n-1})$.
-Then, following the implicit function theorem, the Jacobian can be computed analytically by

-We note that this can be computed efficiently by leveraging the block structure of the individual matrices (as discussed in \cite{zimmermann_optimal_2019}).
-Furthermore, since we are learning the state transition function in terms of local velocities (see Eq. (\ref{eq:learnedStateTransition})), we first compute the derivatives of $\hat{\v}$, and then transform them back into the global frame to receive the derivatives of $\hat{\x}$.

-We pair this batch gradient descent formulation with a line search procedure, where we scale the gradient $\dv{\l}{\u}$ with 512 different constants in the range of $[10^{-6}, 10^{0}]$.
-We simultaneously evaluate the resulting 512 new control vector candidates and pick the best solution based on the lowest total cost $\l(\hat{\x}, \u)$.
-We repeat this simple procedure for each iteration of the optimization until convergence.

-An overview of the entire pipeline, including data collection, training, and trajectory optimization is given in~\cref{fig:pipeline}.